 \section{Conclusions}

-Hodge decomposition have been presented as a practical application of decomposition based on linear independent operators.
-The operators of derivative, coderivative and cohomology integrals are a linear independent operator set.
-They generate a differential form decomposition in exact, dual exact and cohomology expansion, that have been proof to be complete, except in an constant harmonic no cohomologous form as the residue element of such decomposition.
+Hodge decomposition has been presented as a practical application based on linear independent operators: the derivative, coderivative and cohomology integrals.
+They generate a differential form decomposition in exact, dual exact and cohomology expansion, that have been proved to be complete.

-That methodology is not so norm dependent as most of presented in scientific literature concerning Geometry and Topology.
-In Riemann manifolds the norm is positive definite and such property is extensively used in many proof; but the more interesting for Physical applications are the pseudo or semi Riemann manifolds without that property.
-Thus, a methodology not founded on the norm signature is more useful to be applied in both Riemann and pseudo Riemann manifolds.
+That methodology is not norm dependent as most of presented in the scientific literature concerning Geometry and Topology.
+In Riemann manifolds the norm is positive definite and such property is extensively used in many proofs, but the more interesting for Physical applications are the pseudo-Riemann manifolds without that property.
+Thus, a methodology not founded on the norm signature is more useful to be applied in both Riemann and pseudo-Riemann manifolds.

-A set of representative forms of the cohomologies have been used to define the \poincare duality.
+A set of representative forms of the cohomologies has been used to define the \poincare duality.
 Some auxiliary matrices to characterize the relationship between Hodge and \poincare dualities of the representative forms have been proposed.
-In some case both dualities becomes isomorphic.

 The decomposition of differential forms in canonical terms requires a topology term obtained from the integral in the cohomology cycles.
-This decomposition has a counterpart in the decomposition of the norm in also canonical terms are generated.
+This decomposition has a counterpart in the decomposition of the norm in also canonical terms.
 The term concerning the cohomologies is a discrete/quantized finite sum whose number is just the Betti number.
-The special case of even dimensional manifolds have been analysed including examples of representative forms and the auxiliary matrices.
+The special case of even-dimensional manifolds has been analyzed including examples of representative forms and the auxiliary matrices.